benwainwright/liam-bootcamp/docs/what-im-looking-for.md

 ## Comment WHY not WHAT

-In general avoid comments that describe **what** the code is doing.
+* avoid comments that describe **what** the code is doing.
+* Modern clean code practises suggest you use comments to describe **why** you are doing something unexpected.
+However, this is unlikely to come up at all in this kind of problem solving; but might in your final year project.

 If you feel like you write a comment, consider whether you could improve the situation by just naming something better.
-Modern clean code practises suggest you use comments to describe **why** you are doing something unexpected.
-However, this is unlikely to come up at all in this kind of problem solving; but might in your final year project.

 ## Appropriate error handling